Neurrone/personal-knowledge-base/notes/trust.md

 Examples:

 * The levels are sequential, which shows up naturally in the course of an interview.
+Starting off with sincerity, the other pillars of trust are established.

     1. Sincerity: starting the interview with a question like "Tell us about yourself and why you're here".
     2. Competence: "You mentioned doing xyz in your resume.
 Could you tell us more about that?"